 - “Americans consider inequality world’s greatest danger” PBS.org

 - This Is Why Global Income Inequality Is a Real National-Security Threat

 - “The role of Commissar (Politruk) in the Red Army in WW2” forum.Axishistory.com

 - “Federalist #10” Congress.gov

-"Wealth and Income Inequality" is tagged with: Adam Smith, American Politics, Aristotle, Conspiracy Theories, Economic Inequality, England, Equality, Happiness, Liberty, Money, Morality, Rome, Theories, Truth, United States of America
+"Wealth and Income Inequality" is tagged with: Adam Smith, American Politics, Conspiracy Theories, Economic Inequality, England, Equality, Happiness, Liberty, Money, Morality, Plato.
+Aristotle. and Other Greek Philosophers, Rome, Theories, Truth, United States of America